 This role will conduct comprehensive assistive technology assessments.
 In addition, they will work with students to define schedules, goals, and objectives for technology training.

-The ATS will keep accurate and timely records of student progress in the LightHouse database.
+Keep accurate and timely records of student progress in the Lighthouse database.

 Other Job Duties:

 Bachelor’s degree in education, Rehabilitation Teaching, Computer Science, or comparable degree/experience.

 - 3-5 years of In-depth knowledge of the following operating systems:

 - Knowledge of web accessibility standards.